SceneJailEval: A Scenario-Adaptive Multi-Dimensional Framework for Jailbreak Evaluation: Experiments

 \subsubsection{Datasets}

-Subsequent experiments are conducted on our in-house dataset SceneJailEval and three prominent open-source benchmarks: \textbf{JBB \cite{chao2024jailbreakbench}}: An open robustness benchmark with ~200 instances across risk scenarios for jailbreak evaluation; \textbf{JailJudge \cite{jailjudge}}: A multi-agent framework with 1,200 adversarial dialogues spanning jailbreak strategies, offering fine-grained labels for robust evaluation under realistic attacks; \textbf{Safe-RLHF \cite{safe-rlhf}}: A human-annotated benchmark with decoupled helpfulness/harmlessness feedback, covering risks like discrimination, misinformation, and violence for safety evaluation.
+Subsequent experiments use our proposed SceneJailEval dataset and three open-source benchmarks:\textbf{JBB \cite{chao2024jailbreakbench}}: An open benchmark with ~200 instances across risk scenarios for jailbreak evaluation;\textbf{JailJudge \cite{jailjudge}}: Dataset of 1,200 adversarial dialogues spanning jailbreak strategies, with fine-grained labels for jailbreak evaluation;\textbf{Safe-RLHF \cite{safe-rlhf}}: A human-annotated benchmark with decoupled helpfulness-harmlessness feedback, covering discrimination, misinformation, and violence for safety evaluation.